Equity

 Introduction

 The world needs more, and better, infrastructure.
 By one estimate, global demand for infrastructure investment will total U.S. $68 trillion between now and 2040.1 This capital may come from governments, and both private & public markets, to fund many of the power plants, data centers, gas pipelines, and ports that are needed.
-Public markets, i.e infrastructure operators listed on stock exchanges around the world, may offer investors access to this market.
+Public markets, i.e infrastructure operators listed on stock exchanges around the world, may offer investors liquid access to this market segment.

 Mega forces and Infrastructure